prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_ode_trigger_action_add_many('east-cam-1-trigger', actions=['print-action', 'capture-action', None])

 # Create an Area of inclusion using a previously defined [Rectangle Display Type](#display-types) as
-# criteria for occurrence, and add the Area to the Trigger.
+# criteria for occurrence and add the Area to the Trigger.
 A detected object must have at least one pixel of
 # overlap before occurrence will be triggered and the Actions invoked.
 retval = dsl_ode_area_inclusion_new('east-cam-1-area', 'east-cam-1-rectangle', display=True)
 retval = dsl_ode_trigger_area_add('east-cam-1-trigger', 'east-cam-1-area')